Tunneling protocol: Common tunneling protocols

+TCP meltdown problem

+Tunneling a TCP-encapsulating payload (such as PPP) over a TCP-based connection (such as SSH's port forwarding) is known as "TCP-over-TCP", and doing so can induce a dramatic loss in transmission performance — known as the TCP meltdown problem, which is why virtual private network (VPN) software may instead use a protocol simpler than TCP for the tunnel connection.
+TCP meltdown occurs when a TCP connection is stacked on top of another.
+The underlying layer may detect a problem and attempt to compensate, and the layer above it then overcompensates because of that, and this overcompensation causes said delays and degraded transmission performance.

 Secure Shell tunneling

 A Secure Shell (SSH) tunnel consists of an encrypted tunnel created through an SSH protocol connection.
 Users may set up SSH tunnels to transfer unencrypted traffic over a network through an encrypted channel.
 It is a software-based approach to network security and the result is transparent encryption.

 For example, Microsoft Windows machines can share files using the Server Message Block (SMB) protocol, a non-encrypted protocol.
 If one were to mount a Microsoft Windows file-system remotely through the Internet, someone snooping on the connection could see transferred files.
 To mount the Windows file-system securely, one can establish a SSH tunnel that routes all SMB traffic to the remote fileserver through an encrypted channel.
 Even though the SMB protocol itself contains no encryption, the encrypted SSH channel through which it travels offers security.